 I love me a Baby Brezza Formula Pro, but the price tag can be a little steep for some people.
 If you don’t mind pre-prepping the powder ahead of time, this dispenses warm water on demand.
 You fill it with purified water and it maintains the water temperature around the clock so it’s ready when you are.
 It’s coming out November 1st and you can find it on their site.

 These bibs look very straightforward but I like a lot of things about them.
 They have an absorbent muslin outer layers and a waterproof inner layer so they keep your baby dry from hardcore drooling.
 They have a detachable silicone teething ring, so a teether is always close by to soothe baby’s gums, plus, you can swap it out for other teether and washings.
 The muslin is made from 100% organic cotton and the teether is made from 100% food grade silicone.
-You can find them on their website.
+You can find them on Amazon.

 You can’t get this one in North America (yet) but I thought it was cool enough for a mention.
 Like the Owlet, this monitor measures real-time pulse and blood oxygen.
 But unlike Owlet, it can also measure distal temperature and can be worn until your child is 7 years old because it’s a bracelet not a sock.
 I’ll be interested to see how it does and if any distributors pick it up here.
 You can find out more about it on the Liip website.

 Don’t get too excited about this one because you can’t get it in North America but check out how cool this concept is.
 The Maxi-Cosi Coral features a unique modular design where the 1.7 lb insert is what you carry around – not the whole shell – so you’re not hauling around a bulky infant seat.
 It then clicks securely back into the shell for safe travel.
 I’m excited to see how it does and if this technology makes it across the pond!
 Update: it looks like it made it over here!

 I love Fridababy because they take on the gross stuff – snot, gas, postpartum delights – that we all have to deal with and they find kick ass solutions for all of them.
 We’re putting this 3-step cradle cap system that deals with the weird greasy skin build up so many newborns get on our best baby products for 2020 list because HELLO, it’s 2020 and it’s about time we stopped picking it off while they sleep.
 First lather (with sponge), then loosen (with brush) and lift (with comb) to get a nicely buffed newborn noggin.
-You can find it on the Fridababy site and on Amazon.
+You can find it on Amazon.

 Påhoj will be launched in Europe in spring 2020 but it *might* come to North America down the road.
 This Swedish designed bike seat turns into a stroller so you can ride to the park, store, mall, subway, downtown, etc. then have access to a full stroller so you’re not dealing with (and/or carrying) a tired toddler.
 It is designed for kids 9 months to 4 years and runs around €349.
 You can check it out on the Pahoj site.